MeCRO-DEV/BBC/README.md

 18. Expandability: Remotely start a program on the target/push a script (bat/ps1) to the target and run.
 19. Clear event logs
 20. Windows Update Management
+    Select which service manager you want to download updates from.
+    Select KBs of your choice to install/uninstall Catagory/severity filters
+    Update history list
+    Show Windows update service status
+    Hide/unhide selected updates
 21. Network scanner ( A similar implementation of PSScanner, multi-threading )
 22. Remote Task scheduler
 23. Dell BIOS remote management